radar/guides/make-your-own-gem.md

 You can add more executables as well in the `bin` directory if you need to, there's an `executables` array field on the gemspec.

+> Note that you should change the gem's version when pushing up a new release.
+> For more information on gem versioning, see the [Patterns Guide](/patterns/#semantic-versioning)

 <a id="writing-tests"> </a>
 Writing tests
 --------------

 Testing your gem is extremely important.
-Not only does it help assure you that your code works, but it helps others know your gem does its job.
-When evaluating a gem, Ruby developers tend to place a test suite (or lack thereof) as one of the main reasons for trusting that piece of code.
+Not only does it help assure you that your code works, but it helps others know that your gem does its job.
+When evaluating a gem, Ruby developers tend to view a solid test suite (or lack thereof) as one of the main reasons for trusting that piece of code.

 Gems support adding test files into the package itself so tests can be run